 Early History of the Hardigyn family

-Another 214 words (15 lines of text) are included under the topic Early Hardigyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hardigyn research.
+Another 80 words (6 lines of text) are included under the topic Early Hardigyn History in all our PDF Extended History products and printed products wherever possible.

 Hardigyn Spelling Variations

 Within archives, many different spelling variations exist for the surname Hardigyn.
 Ancient scribes and church officials recorded names as they were pronounced, often resulting in the name of the single person being recorded under several different spellings.
 Different spellings that were found include Hartigan, O'Hartigan, Hartagan, Hartegan, Hartigon, Hartagon and many more.

 Early Notables of the Hardigyn family (pre 1700)